ludovicianul/selenium-on-steroids/README.md

 Selenium on Steroids (SoS)
 ==========================
-The projects targets QA automation engineers that want a clean and simple way to create Selenium tests allowing them to focus more on designing the tests rather than dealing with technical dificulties.
+The projects targets QA automation engineers that want a clean and simple way to create Selenium tests allowing them to focus more on designing the tests rather than dealing with technical difficulties.
-Using Maven profiles the instantiation of a WebDriver objects with different kind of configuraions reduces to just setting some predefined properties.
+Using Maven profiles the instantiation of a WebDriver objects with different kind of configurations reduces to just setting some predefined properties.
 The project enhances the functionality of the WebDriver API by offering additional methods for common tasks, having as a long run target to implement most of the Selenium IDE functions.
 SoS also offers different utility methods in order to interact with simple files, properties files,